Wednesday, 4 May 2011

 Island 93 - Sark, Channel Islands

-Sark is the last feudal state in Europe, although there have been changes in the way the island is governed in the last few years.
-The head of its government, the Chief Pleas, is the Seigneur, which is a hereditary position dating back to 1565 when Sark was granted to Helier de Carteret by Elizabeth I. There are around 600 permanent residents.
+Sark was the last feudal state in Europe, but it became a democracy in 2008.
+Until 2008 the head of Sark's parliament, the Chief Pleas, was the Seigneur.
+This is a hereditary position dating back to 1565 when Sark was granted to Helier de Carteret by Elizabeth I. In 2022 Sark had 562 permanent residents.

 Sark is 3.5 miles long by 1.5 miles wide at its widest point.
-It is almost 2 islands - the main part is linked to Little Sark by a narrow neck of land called La Coupee, which has a single track unmetalled road across it.
-Motor vehicles are banned on the island, apart from a couple of tractors.
-I hired a bike for the day, in order to explore the island properly and to reach the far end of Little Sark to find a geocache.
-I visited on a day in May 2009 when the weather was nearly perfect - blue skies, warm and sunny.
-At this time of year the cliffs and hedgerows are covered with wild flowers.
 The island has steep cliffs on all sides but the top of the island is comparatively flat.
+It is almost 2 islands - the main part is linked to Little Sark by a narrow neck of land called La Coupée, which has a single track unmetalled road across it.
+Motor vehicles are banned on the island, apart from several of tractors.
+There are several bike hire shops on the island.

 Sark has been occupied for at least 4,000 years.
 There are remains of 2 megalithic tombs on the island and weapons and tools have been excavated.
 In 1719 the Sark Hoard of early Roman metal objects and coins was discovered.
 In the 6th century St Magloire founded a monastery on Sark, which lasted until the 9th century when it was destroyed by Vikings.
 By the 10th century the island was ruled by the Dukes of Normandy and after 1066 by the English Crown.
 From the 14th to 16th century it was a haven for pirates and it was invaded and occupied by the French on several occasions.